ghazi-hishamuddin/Whey-To-Go-Project/1. Project Brief/README.md

 Business: Online Protein Smoothie Store

 ## Project Description
-Wei Xuan, the founder of a successful protein smoothie business on Instagram, seeks to transition towards a data-centric approach.
+Wei Xuan, the founder of a successful protein smoothie online business, seeks to transition towards a data-centric approach.
 Recognizing the limitations of manual processes, she aims to leverage data analytics and management to enhance efficiency and drive growth.

 ## Objective
 The project involves two main tasks: